 Business restrictions – An International Business company incorporated in Dominica shall not trade within Dominica, own properties in Dominica, nor undertake any activity which may suggest an association with the banking and insurance industries, unless the appropriate license is granted.

-Licensing is required for conduct certain activities such as online casino and other online gaming, ship management and other maritime operations, owning and lease of yacht and vessels
+Licensing is required for conducting certain activities such as online casino and other online gaming, ship management and other maritime operations, owning and lease of yacht and vessels

 Share capital – Share capital can be nominated in any recognizable currency, in any amount (not less than US$ 100).
 There are no paid-up requirements.
 Bearer shares are available.
 Shares may be issued with or without par value.
 Bearer shares are permitted, although they must be kept in safe custody at the company’s registered office.

-Directors – At least one director is required, who may be a natural or a legal person, and may be non-resident.
+Directors – At least one director is required, who may be a natural or a legal person, and can be non-resident.
 Details of the directors are not disclosed on a public file.

-Secretary – The appointment of secretary is optional, and may be a natural person or legal personal, and non-resident.
+Secretary – The appointment of secretary is optional, and may be a natural person or legal person, and non-resident.